Dan J. Harkey

 An environmental engineer for commercial properties,

-o Insurance agent or company for property insurance, for the lender to be named on the insurance policy as a lender loss payee.
+An insurance agent or company for property insurance, with the lender named as a lender loss payee on the insurance policy.

 An association management company will determine if the association dues are current.